-For AFS debt securities with unrealized losses, entities will measure credit losses in a manner similar to current guidance, except that the losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
-As a result, entities will recognize improvements to estimated credit losses on AFS debt securities immediately in earnings rather than as interest income over time, as they do today.
-The new guidance also indicates that management may not use the length of time a security has been in an unrealized loss position as a factor in concluding whether a credit loss exists.
+For AFS debt securities with unrealized losses, entities measure credit losses in a manner similar to current guidance, except that the losses are recognized as allowances rather than reductions in the amortized cost of the securities.
+As a result, entities recognize improvements to estimated credit losses on AFS debt securities immediately in earnings rather than as interest income over time, as they had previously done.
+The guidance also indicates that management may not use the length of time a security has been in an unrealized loss position as a factor in concluding whether a credit loss exists.